michael-jan/antithesis/README.md

-# Antithesis: Reverse-Engineering Synth Presets with AI
+# Antithesis:
-An AI sound design assistant that can reverse-engineer sounds from raw audio.
+Antithesis is an investigation into the reverse-engineering of synthesized sounds using machine learning.